alloncm/MagenTests/README.md

 # MagenTests

-Collection of test roms to check edge cases in the Gameboy and Gameboy Color during the development of my emulator - [MagenBoy](https://github.com/alloncm/MagenBoy)
+Collection of test roms to check and verify the behavior of the Gameboy Color during the development of my emulator - [MagenBoy](https://github.com/alloncm/MagenBoy)

+## Why only Gameboy Color?

+Well during the development of MagenBoy (My gameboy emulator) I found plenty of test roms and information about the original Gameboy (DMG).\
+Unfortuntly, now when adding support for the Gameboy Color (CGB) I had a hard time finding all the information online so I decided to try and test it myself

 ## ColorBgOamPriority